TSL color space: Applications

 Being a relatively new color space and having very specific uses, TSL hasn’t been widely implemented.
-Again, it is only very useful in skin detection algorithms.
+It is only very useful in skin detection algorithms.
 Skin detection itself can be used for a variety of applications – face detection, person tracking (for surveillance and cinematographic purposes), and pornography filtering are a few examples.
 A Self-Organizing Map (SOM) was implemented in skin detection using TSL and achieved comparable results to older methods of histograms and Gaussian mixture models.